heshamahmed-3ddx/google-authz-3ddx/docs/vitepress/compact-ui-style-guide.md

 The compact UI style provides a consistent, space-efficient design pattern that maximizes information density while maintaining readability and usability.
 All styles are globally available and can be applied using CSS classes.

+## Design Philosophy

+### Static Design Approach

+The application follows a **static design philosophy** with no animations or hover effects:

+- **No animations** - All components use static styling without transitions
+- **No hover effects** - Clean, minimal interaction without visual changes on hover
+- **Flat design** - No shadows, gradients, or visual effects
+- **Immediate feedback** - State changes are instant, not animated
+- **Performance focused** - Reduced CSS complexity and better performance

+This approach ensures:
+- Faster rendering
+- Reduced motion for accessibility
+- Cleaner, more professional appearance
+- Consistent behavior across all devices

 ## Quick Start

 The compact UI styles are automatically imported in `main.js` and available throughout the application.
 Simply use the provided CSS classes to apply compact styling.